maxjenius/AgGridPCFTemplate/README.md

 Date and time fields retrieved from your data source are automatically normalized to ISO strings (`YYYY-MM-DD` or `YYYY-MM-DDTHH:MM:SS`) before being passed to AG Grid.
-This ensures that the built-in date filter and editors can interpret the values correctly.
+Any trailing timezone information is stripped so that the built-in date filter and editors interpret the values correctly without shifting the time.

 The browser `datetime-local` inputs require values **without the trailing `Z`** (time zone) portion.
 Ensure your data and parser functions produce strings in the